I’m the author of This Cake Is for the Party and the founder of Story Is a State of Mind School.

 I believe good writing needs heart, consciousness, skill, and presence.

-Writing creatively demands a special kind of attention; it needs to be laced with kindness and rigour.
+Writing creatively demands a special kind of attention; it needs to be laced with kindness and benevolent boundaries.

 What I do:

-- I reinforce the short fiction renaissance: may the form continue to be adored for its elegance and intelligence, and no longer viewed as an unmarketable warm up to novel writing.
+2. I reinforce the short fiction renaissance: may the form continue to be adored for its elegance and intelligence, and no longer viewed as an unmarketable warm up to novel writing.
 Every summer, I host The Little Bird Writing Contest, a celebration of short fiction that showcases emerging writers.